Will ulcers heal on their own?

-- Proton pump inhibitors (PPI): Proton pump inhibitors reduce acid and allow the ulcer to heal.
-PPIs include Prilosec®, Prevacid®, Aciphex®, Protonix®, and Nexium®.
+- Proton pump inhibitors (PPI): These drugs reduce acid, which allows the ulcer to heal.
+PPIs include Prilosec®, Prevacid®, Aciphex®, Protonix® and Nexium®.

 - Histamine receptor blockers (H2 blockers): These drugs also reduce acid production and include Tagamet®, Pepcid®, Zantac® and Axid®.